Bucks trounce Hawks 125-91 to tie East finals at 1-1 - WTMJ

 TIP-INS

-Hawks: Cam Reddish entered the game with 4:56 left in the second quarter, his first game action since Feb.
+Hawks: Reddish played 17 minutes in his first game action since Feb.
 21 due to an Achilles tendon injury. … Young had at least 20 points and seven assists in each of the Hawks’ 13 playoff games before Friday.
 He’s the first player ever to have at least 20 points and seven assists in each of his first 13 career playoff games. … Reserve forward Nathan Knight went to the locker room midway through the fourth quarter.
 Knight had landed on his back after blocking a shot.

 Bucks: The Bucks shot 52.1%, the first time they’ve shot over 50% in this postseason. … Antetokounmpo’s early exit due to the lopsided score resulted in the end of his franchise-record string of six straight games in which he had at least 30 points and 10 rebounds.
 The last player to collect at least 30 points and 10 rebounds in six straight playoff games was Shaquille O’Neal in 2002. … The Bucks improved to 12-3 in playoff games at Fiserv Forum.